josephcslater/Introduction_to_Python/README.rst

 Windows Users
 ~~~~~~~~~~~~~

 - Find the Anaconda Prompt application and run it.
+Answer *yes* to all prompts.
 - Type ``conda update --all``
 - Type ``conda install cython``
 - Type ``conda install numba``